bbauska/JS-Programs/README.md

 // Output: false
 </pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-190. Check if a Number is a Catalan Number
+<h2 id="js-190">190.
+Check if a Number is a Catalan Number</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The isCatalanNumber function checks if a given number is a Catalan number.
-It first ensures that the input number is a non-negative integer.
+<p>The isCatalanNumber function checks if a given number is a Catalan number.
+It first
+ensures that the input number is a non-negative integer.</p>
 <pre>
 const isCatalanNumber = (num) => num >= 0 && Number.isInteger(num)
 && num === ((factorial(2 * num)) / (factorial(num + 1) * factorial(num)));